-The Society has, over many years, maintained a gender balance across all levels of leadership within the organisation, including at Board Level (Executive & Non-Executive Directors), which has been achieved whilst pursuing a strategy of appointing the right individuals for roles, regardless of gender.
+The Society has, over many years, maintained a gender balance across all levels of leadership within the organisation, including at board level (executive & non-executive directors and senior leadership level), which has been achieved whilst pursuing a strategy of appointing the right individuals for roles, regardless of gender.

-Current and previous Board & Senior Leadership level gender diversity
+Current and previous board and senior leadership level gender diversity

-Board & Senior Leadership level gender diversity floor of
+Board and senior leadership level gender diversity floor of

-At the Nottingham, we are justly proud of our current position on diversity and inclusion that has been achieved over many years.
-Our Senior Leadership composition reflects our employees, members and wider communities and, in signing the Women in Finance Charter, we pledge to continue to focus and invest in this area across our whole society.
+At The Nottingham, we are justly proud of our position on diversity and inclusion that has been achieved over many years.
+Our senior leadership composition reflects our employees, members and wider communities and, in signing the Women in Finance Charter, we pledge to continue to focus and invest in this area across our whole society.